 If any of these third parties do not provide reliable, high-quality service, our reputation and our business will be harmed and we may be exposed to significant liability.
+In addition, a significant service outage may cause a high volume of customer support inquiries, and our third-party customer service call center might be unable to respond to a significant spike in customer support inquiries in a timely manner.
 In addition, industry consolidation among providers of services to us may impact our ability to obtain these services or increase our costs for these services.